QuietClip Sound Isolation Clips

 Where do I find Drywall Furring Channel?

-Call Dietrich Metal Framing to find a dealer near you (800) 543-7140 Ask for 25 gauge 7/8" or 1.5" hemmed edged Drywall Furring Channel.
-Other common names can be Hat Channel or HI Hat Channel.
-Do not order Resilient Channel.
+Call Dietrich Metal Framing to find a dealer near you (800) 543-7140.
+Ask for 25 gauge 7/8" or 1.5" hemmed edged Drywall Furring Channel.
+DO NOT USE 20 GAUGE CHANNEL FOR ANY REASON.
+A detail drawing of the required channel is on page 1 of the installation guide.